AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 >title="Extra population"
 >abstract="TBC"

-Another way to define a control group is to exclude a specific population from the target using an aucience.
+Another way to define a control group is to exclude a specific population from the target using an audience.

-To do this, from the **Extra population** exclusion section, click **Select audience**.
+To do this, from the **Extra population** section, click **Select audience**.

 Define the exclusion criteria using the segment builder.
 You can also select an audience that was previously created.